 According to the researchers’ model, both black carbon and dust in low concentrations (10 parts per million) on the surface of the snow can increase annual melting on the glacier by 3-4% separately, or by 6-8% in combination.
 Higher levels of dust (100ppm) can increase annual glacial melting by 12-14% when combined with black carbon.

 “For us that was not a big surprise.
-We already knew that in Greenland, surface melting occurs not only due to greenhouse gases warming, but also due to surface deposition of black carbon,” said de Magalhães Neto.
+We already knew that in Greenland, surface melting occurs not only due to greenhouse gases warming but also due to surface deposition of black carbon,” said de Magalhães Neto.
 “Greenland receives large amounts of black carbon of fossil fuel origin due to North American and European industrialization, boreal forest burning from Canada, and from coal use in Russia, and black carbon plays a key role in the surface melting process.”

 To make the same connection in the tropics, however, the researchers had to prove that smoke plumes from the southwestern Amazon could reach the altitude of Andean tropical glaciers.
-The team did this by using CALIPSO (a satellite which utilizes lidar, infrared and imaging analyses to evaluate clouds).
+The team did this by using CALIPSO (a satellite that utilizes lidar, infrared and imaging analyses to evaluate clouds).
 CALIPSO could verify that a plume of smoke containing the same aerosol composition was appearing over both the Amazon basin and Andean mountains.

 CALIPSO, Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observation, combines an active Lidar instrument with passive infrared and visible imagers to probe the vertical structure and properties of thin clouds and aerosols.
 Video courtesy of NASA Langley Research Center.

-Deforestation is on the rise in the Amazon, and the rainforest drying trend is ongoing, which raises the potential for increased fires in future.
+Deforestation is on the rise in the Amazon, and the rainforest drying trend is ongoing, which raises the potential for increased fires in the future.
 However, the quantity of fire emissions isn’t the only contributor to the darkening of Andes glaciers.
 How easily black carbon can travel from the Amazon to the mountains, according to de Magalhães Neto, is also a consideration.
 Changes in the atmosphere could mean more efficient transport of dust and carbon to glacial surfaces.

-“It is difficult to predict what this year’s fires mean for melting without modelling the process for this year and measuring black carbon on the glaciers,” said de Magalhães Neto.
+“It is difficult to predict what this year’s fires mean for melting without modeling the process for this year and measuring black carbon on the glaciers,” said de Magalhães Neto.
 The most important [concept] is to have in mind that such an impact does exist.”

 A survey of other tropical Andean glaciers found that nearly half of all glacial area has vanished since 1975, with over 80% disappearing in areas below 5,000 meters (16,404 feet).
 Current models predicting the response of Andean glaciers to climate change do not include the contributions of black carbon and dust to melting — meaning that their melt rate could be higher than expected.